-ISLA, University of Amsterdam http://ilps.science.uva.nl/
+ISLA, University of Amsterdam Kruislaan 403, 1098 SJ Amsterdam http://ilps.science.uva.nl/

 Abstract: We describe our participation in the TREC 2007 Blog track.
-In the opinion task we looked at the differences in performance between Indri and our mixture model, the influence of external expansion and document priors to improve opinion finding; results show that an out-of-the-box Indri implementation out-performs our mixture model, and that external expansion on a news corpus is very benificial.
-Opinion finding can be improved using either lexicons or number of comments as document priors.
-In our approach to the feed distillation task we integrated time-based and frequency aspects into the retrieval model; we find that time-based retrieval results in substantial improvements under the right circumstances.
+In the opinion task we looked at the differences in performance between Indri and our mixture model, the influence of external expansion and document priors to improve opinion finding; results show that an out-of-the-box Indri implementation outperforms our mixture model, and that external expansion on a news corpus is very benificial.
+Opinion finding can be improved using either lexicons or the number of comments as document priors.

+Our approach to the feed distillation task is based on aggregating post-level scores to obtain a feed-level ranking.
+We integrated time-based and persistence aspects into the retrieval model.
+After correcting bugs in our post-score aggregation module we found that time-based retrieval improves results only marginally, while persistence-based ranking results in substantial improvements under the right circumstances.